By the creator of the Truth for Teachers podcast and the 40 Hour Teacher Workweek program

 The most important step is getting clarity, and figuring out how to use your life to make an impact in ways that really matter.
 This book will help you strengthen the courage to do fewer things, so what remains can be done even better.

-"Angela gives practical, common-sense advice, written in very reader-friendly language.
-It feels like I'm sitting with a good friend and just having a chat."
+“Angela gives practical, common-sense advice, written in very reader-friendly language as if I am sitting with a good friend and just having a chat”

 Maryland, United States